Maitrī: Therapeutic potential

 The application of mettā meditation for the treatment of psychological and other healthcare-related problems is a topic of research.
 Hofmann et al. discuss the potential use for therapy and report insufficient data, with some promising studies so far.
 Those studies could show a positive impact on problems such as schizophrenia, depression, and anxiety.
 According to Hofmann et al., there needs to be more rigorous research, especially with the application of Buddhist approaches to loving-kindness and compassion meditation.

 In an eight-week pilot study in 2005, loving-kindness meditation led to reduced pain and anger in people with chronic lower back pain.
 Compassion meditation, a Science Daily article states, may reduce inflammatory and behavioral responses to stress that have been linked to depression and a number of medical illnesses.

 Mettā meditation is a central practice within mindfulness-based pain management (MBPM), the effectiveness of which has been supported by a range of studies.

 Meta-analysis

-A 2015 meta-analysis, synthesizing various high-quality experiments on loving-kindness meditation, found a medium-sized[quantify] improvement to daily positive emotion, with meditation on the loving-kindness aspect of mettā having a greater effect than practices with a focus on compassion.
+A 2015 meta-analysis, synthesizing various high-quality experiments on loving-kindness meditation, found a medium-sized improvement to daily positive emotion, with meditation on the loving-kindness aspect of mettā having a greater effect than practices with a focus on compassion.
 The length of time meditating did not affect the magnitude of positive impact of the practice.